A note from the author:

 - The “atypical” part of the name comes from the fact that I was diagnosed with Autism Spectrum Disorder (ASD).
 By creating this account, I am hoping to show the world that everyone, regardless of their disability, can have fun.
-Some might question if “sensory issues” to movement, noises and other things affect my ability to ride the biggest coasters.
+Some might question if “sensory issues” with movement, noises, and other things affect my ability to ride the biggest coasters.
 I am here to tell you that, no, my “disability” does not interfere with my experiences, and I wanted to show you this to disprove some common misconceptions.

 - I am a citizen of the world.
 I was born in the USA but my father is Ecuadorian.
 I have had the rare opportunity of experiencing life, (and roller coasters) in many different countries around the world.

 It’s not just Disney, Southern California, and Orlando- It’s anything from a temporary Wacky Worm in Serbia to the world’s only Giovanola inverted coaster, in South Africa!
 Possibilities are endless!